Disproven Facts

 What changed?

-Apollo 8 changed the question.
+Apollo 8 changed the question entirely.

 The Earth rising above the lunar horizon as seen from Apollo 8 in lunar orbit, with the Moon’s grey surface in the foreground and the blue Earth against black space.